When companies feel stressed

 Smash them silos

-We crossed that data with our cloud bills to spot opportunities for cutting costs.
+We cross-referenced that data with our cloud bills to spot opportunities for cutting costs.
 Over the course of the next 12 months, we killed many servers, rewrote some to serverless and re-architectured part of the stack.

-I’m sure the end users saw the benefit too because the sites became snappier as we did less sh*t behind the scene.
-By the end of that year I and my colleagues Emil and Martin practically had the FinOps hat on.
+I’m sure the end users saw the benefit too because the sites became snappier as we did less behind the scenes and the things we did, we optimized for performance and maintainability.

 What’s more, we started collaborating with other teams to find what tech stack they are running and whether there are different solutions to the same problem.